-Individuals were classified as symptom-screening positive when they recorded at least one of the symptoms in the subset concerned.
-This was compared with self-reported RT-PCR results considered the gold standard for COVID-19 positive case detection.
+Participants were classified as symptom-screening positive when they recorded at least one of the symptoms in the symptom combination concerned.
+This was compared with self-reported RT-PCR results considered the gold standard for COVID-19 case detection.
 If multiple positive RT-PCR test results were recorded for an individual, only the first was included for the purpose of the analyses.

-For different symptoms or combinations of symptoms, three evaluation parameters were considered: 1) sensitivity, computed as the percentage of COVID-19 positive individuals correctly identified, 2) specificity, calculated as the percentage of individuals correctly classified as COVID-19 negative, and 3) the reciprocal of precision, that is the number of RT-PCR tests needed to identify one RT-PCR positive COVID-19 case (i.e. Tests Per Case [TPC]).
+A COVID-19 case was defined as a newly symptomatic individual with a first ever positive SARS-CoV-2 RT-PCR test result taken as ground truth.
+For different symptoms or combinations of symptoms, three evaluation parameters were considered taking disease status to be a positive RT-PCR test: 1) sensitivity, computed as the percentage of COVID-19 positive individuals correctly identified, 2) specificity, calculated as the percentage of individuals correctly classified as COVID-19 negative, and 3) the reciprocal of precision, that is the number of RT-PCR tests needed to identify one RT-PCR positive COVID-19 case (i.e. Tests Per Case [TPC]).